What are clarity and focus?

-Why is having clarity important?
+Why is having focus necessary?

-You know how to answer these questions:
+When you have focus, you know how to answer these questions:

-- What’s my purpose?
+- How can I find my purpose?

-- You respond to change without getting overwhelmed.
+- Respond to change without getting overwhelmed.

 How to gain clarity and find your purpose: